+a.
 Possession and use of alcohol is prohibited on the campus of Albany State University regardless of the legal drinking age of 21.
-Please refer to Chapter Two, Value II, Section 1, Alcohol Use or Possession of the Student Code of for more information.
+Please refer to Chapter Two, Value II, Section 1, Possession, Display and/or Consumption of Alcohol of the Student Code of for more information on Page 20.

-2. Animals
+2. Animals (Pets):